xx4h/hctl/README.md

 <!-- markdownlint-enable no-empty-links -->

-hctl is a tool to control your Home Assistant (and maybe more in the future) devices from the command line
+hctl is a tool to control your Home Assistant devices from the command line

+I needed a tool to quickly control my devices from the command, focusing on easy to use and short commands to toggle or turn on/off lights, switches or even automations, play a mp3 from my local system, or change the volume of a media player.
+And here we are!

 ## Features